Sources and Management of Fly Ash

 b)

-12. Fly ash utilization in geopolymer concrete production is preferred due to:
+12. Fly ash utilisation in geopolymer concrete production is preferred due to:

 a) Low availability